rikkimongoose/JSonCmp/README.md

 ====
 Options are optional.
 If you didn't define an option, the default value will be used.

-x *arraysAsSets* - take arrays not like ordered lists, but as sets, ignoring the order.
++ *arraysAsSets* - take arrays not like ordered lists, but as sets, ignoring the order.
 For example, [1, 2, 3, 4] and [1, 2, 4, 3] aren't equal as ordered lists, but are as sets.
 By default is *false*.

 History
 ====